viur-framework/html5/README.md

 This library serves as a DOM-toolkit for writing HTML5 web-apps using the Python programming language.

-The most prominent software completely established on this library is [ViUR vi](https://github.com/viur-framework/vi/), the visual administration interface for ViUR-based applications.
+The most prominent software completely implemented using this library is [ViUR vi](https://github.com/viur-framework/vi/), the visual administration interface for ViUR-based applications.

 [ViUR](https://www.viur.is) is a free software development framework for the [Google App Engine](https://appengine.google.com).